bergus/F/Stream.todo.md

   An event listener added during the dispatch is expected not to receive the current event.
   An event listener removed during the dispatch is expected to have received the current event already. (i.e. should wait for it!)
-  A  value listener added during the dispatch is expected     to receive the current value (at some point during the dispatch) would it be allowed to get called twice, i.e. with old and new values?
+  A  value listener added during the dispatch is expected     to receive the current value, which might be the old or new value
   A  value listener removed during the dispatch is not expected to know anything

 Problems (and suggested solutions)